Facial Feminization Surgery (FFS)

 Nose Surgery for Facial Feminization

 The surgeon can perform a nose-reshaping operation called a rhinoplasty (sometimes called a nose job) to reduce the width and shape of the nose.
 The procedure can involve cutting or reshaping the bones as well as the cartilage.
-A rhinoplasty can also amend the bridge and the tip of the nose to give them a more delicate appearance.
+A rhinoplasty can also shape the bridge and the tip of the nose to give them a more delicate appearance.

 Jaw Contouring and Chin Reduction